-CamStudio is a free, open source and top screencasting software.
+CamStudio is a free, open source and top screencasting software to capture screen video in Windows laptop.
 With it, you will be able to record a region, a fixed region, a window or even the whole screen of your Windows PC if need be.
 You may be asking yourself the difference between a region and a fixed region.
 A region means you draw the area to record whereas a fixed region means you record an area with predetermined dimensions.
 CamStudio being open source means that it is very featureful as a lot of work has been contributed to its betterment.

 CamStudio comes with a lot of features as we will find out in this article.
 We will look at the main and outstanding features that make it tick.
 Without further ado, let us get started.

 |TalkHelper Screen Recorder||Windows 7/8/8.1/10||Full Version||Free Download|

 The control that CamStudio gives you is very broad.
 Besides being able to start, pause and stop recordings, this software enriches you with many options depending on what you are working on be it audio or a video.
 Depending on the goal at hand, the options will be different for each case.
 I mean the video options will not be similar to audio options and that is why they are used independently.

 When you decide to work on a video, CamStudio gives you total control on the codec to use for best compression coupled with the kind of quality you expect.
 Better yet, you decide on the frame rate to be used in the screen recording and if you would like, CamStudio can auto manage these options for you to save you the trouble of having to set them by yourself.